solfang/solfang.github.io/_posts/summer_processing_faq.md

 <img src="/guides/files/summer_processing_faq/nichemarket2.png">

-This is a screenshot from <https://bdolytics.com/processing/market>.
+This is a screenshot from [the processing overview](/processing/market).

 `Processing is 3 bil/H??
 I have to get on that!
 Where's the catch?`